 A separation of visual stimuli into coarse and fine channels is known to occur before the stimuli arrive in the cortex.
 The outputs from different types of retinal ganglion cells (RGCs) travel to the cortex through different regions of the LGN.
 The M-pathway arises from RGCs with large, achromatic receptive fields, and projects mainly onto layer 4Cα in V1.
 The P-pathway originates with RGCs with smaller, chromatic receptive fields providing higher spatial resolution but lower temporal resolution; this pathway projects onto layer 4Cβ (E M Callaway, 1998).
 It is possible that the two frequency channels in V1 relate to the two pathways providing its inputs.
-[Cite Nathaniel J Killian from AREADNE on information in low-frequencies of LGN.
-Nothing available to actually cite?]

 Since layer 4 is generally regarded as the primary layer of V1 which receives afferent inputs from the LGN, some readers might wonder how information in the gamma band has “arisen” in SG layers without passing through G. However, our results do not necessitate this.
 Fine-resolution information about the visual stimulus can arrive from the LGN into L4 of V1, with the information encoded into which neurons the afferent connections target.
 This information is not detectable from the population level activity.

-As many readers will be aware, it has long been known that neurons in the primary visual cortex have a response curve tuned to a preferred spatial frequency.
-Work demonstrating the spatial frequency preference of single neurons typically involves the presentation of moving sinusoidal grating with a particular spatial frequency.
-[NOT SURE WHERE I WAS GOING WITH THIS…]

-The higher frequency band contains information about higher spatial frequencies changes in the stimulus.
-This corresponds to the detection of edges and texture, which are properties that single neurons in V1 are known to be selective for.

 We observed that each frequency has a similar amount of power across the cortical depth, but oscillations at these frequency ranges contain much more information at particular cortical depths.
-This is curious as it indicates that, for any given frequency band, oscillations are present in all cortical depths, but most of the oscillations exhibited are not stimulus encoding.
-This seems wasteful.
+This is curious as it indicates that, for any given frequency band, oscillations are present in all cortical depths, but most of the oscillations exhibited are not stimulus encoding. [important point]

 We observed qualitatively that information-carrying events in layer 4 were large, temporary deflections with a long duration (low frequency), whereas layers 5/6 contained sustained oscillations (see Fig 1A for examples).
 The deflections in L4 were usually coincident with scene cuts or rapid changes in the stimulus.
 This could be interpreted as an error signal, since sudden, large changes in the stimulus would result in any predictive model of the stimulus making large errors.
 However, a more simple interpretation is these deflections correspond to changes in the afferent input to V1 from LGN.
 In support of this, we note that the spatial scale of the information in the low frequency band (0.25cpd) approximately corresponds to the size of receptive fields for regions of the V1 corresponding to the parafovea (2 degrees).